Tactile-based Object Retrieval From Granular Media: Experimental Setup

-The gripper moves straight forward in the beginning until the first pushing contact, and then our learned policy starts guiding the exploration.
-We bury the object such that the center of the object is roughly in front of one of the fingers.
+We bury the object so that part of the object occupies the initial forward trajectory of the finger.
 This is to guarantee an initial first contact as the finger moves forward.
-Between each trial, we alternate the location of the object in front of the left and right fingers, and we also rotate the object to cover a diverse set of orientations.
-The episode starts with the first contact and then ends when the maximum steps of 100 are reached or the policy executes a grasp.
+Between each trial, we randomize the location of the object, alternate the location of the object in front of the left and right fingers, and we also rotate the object to cover a diverse set of orientations.
+The episode starts with the first pushing contact and then ends when the maximum steps of 100 are reached or the policy executes a grasp.